donovan-h-parks/PhyloRank/README.md

-# AutoRank
+# PhyloRank

 <b>[This project is in active development, you are welcomed to use this software though it may be unstable.]</b>

-AutoRank is ...
+PhyloRank is ...

 ## Install

+The simplest way to install this package is through pip:
+> sudo pip install phylorank

 ## Cite

-If you find this package useful, please cite this git repository (https://github.com/dparks1134/AutoRank)
+If you find this package useful, please cite this git repository (https://github.com/dparks1134/PhyloRank)

 ## Copyright